Qinyuan72/Python27_Leap_test/README.md

 Serial port communication is commonly used between Arduino board and computer.
 All Arduino boards have at least one serial port.
-To enable communication between the Leap motion controller, we need to configure both sides' scripts to establish the communication.
+To enable communication between the Leap motion controller, we need to configure both sides’ scripts to establish the communication.

 On the PC side, Pyserial needs to be manually installed on your python 2.7, as pip no longer supports Python 2.7 since Jan 2022